 Safari Keyword Search is a simple extension for Safari on macOS and iOS that lets you change the default search engine and search using any search engine using keywords in the address bar.
 For example, you can search Wikipedia for information on monkeys by typing w monkeys in the address bar.

 The following searches are included in the default set:

-You can also add your own searches in the app.
-The search keyword can be placed before (
+You can also add your own searches in the extension settings, which live inside Safari.

 This is how the extension works: